 Despite being legally blind I do Crossfit and enjoy this form of general fitness exercise a lot.
-I can and will do all of the movements as long as I have the skill to do them. double unders have never clicked for me and I really don’t give two shits about them.
-I’ve always thought the time x reps as a punishment scale was completely stupid but that’s just me.
+I can and will do all the movements as long as I have the skill to do them.
+Double unders have never clicked for me, and I really don’t give two shits about them.
+I’ve always thought the time x reps as a punishment scale was completely stupid, but that’s just me.
 Pistols I don’t have the balance for.
 That could probably be partially vision related though

-Running is an issue due to my low vision but that’s more of confidence thing than anything else.
-It tends to involve roads and/or parking lots with cars in them and as we all know far too many drivers are absent minded and not paying proper attention to what they should be.
-The reality is a car will always win a fight against a person and I do this to be healthier not get smashed up.
+Running is an issue due to my low vision but that’s more of a confidence thing than anything else.
+It tends to involve roads and/or parking lots with cars in them and as we all know far too many drivers are absent-minded and not paying proper attention to what they should be.
+The reality is a car will always win a fight against a person and I do this to be healthier, not get smashed up.
 Got run over by a car years ago when I was a teenager and that was 0 out of 5 stars, not recommend.
-Luckily from that I was not injured and walked away with a sore rib and tire tracks on my leg.
+Luckily, from that I was not injured and walked away with a sore rib and tire tracks on my leg.

-I remember the one time at an unusual gym where the area to run 400 meters is an area where their should be no car traffic at all so I thought this is awesome.
+I remember the one time at an unusual gym where the area to run 400 meters is an area where there should be no car traffic at all, so I thought this is wonderful.
 I can truly sprint it and did just that.
 The only thing is there was a dip in the driveway which I did not see.
 The last thing I remember is my foot reaching for the ground that wasn’t there and me continuing to go forward.
 Ended up with two bloody hands and knees from that and didn’t realize it.
-Finished the partner wod with Molly and couldn’t figure out why my hands were so sore.
-The only time I’ve ever ripped them was on the monkey bars at the playground with the grand kids.
+Finished the partner WOD with Molly and couldn’t figure out why my hands were so sore.
+The only time I’ve ever ripped them was on the monkey bars at the playground with the grandkids.

-I don’t think it’s any better or worse than other fitness options out there at all but Crossfit is what keeps me interested in the parts of fitness that don’t involve always lifting heavy shit.
+I don’t think it’s any better or worse than other fitness options out there at all, but Crossfit is what keeps me interested in the parts of fitness that doesn’t involve always lifting heavy shit.
 I like to joke that anything more than three reps is cardio but it really shouldn’t be.

-There are a few things I don’t like about Crossfit though.
-I’ve never experienced this myself in a gym and I did I wouldn’t leave pretty quickly.
+There are a few things I don’t like about Crossfit, though.
+I’ve never experienced this myself in a gym and I did, I wouldn’t leave pretty quickly.
 There are people out there that have no clue what they’re doing when coaching.
-In regular class time it should never ever be about speed over form.
-Luckily our gym will never be like that as the owner himself has always been about form over speed or reps.
+In regular class time, it should never ever be about speed over form.
+Luckily, our gym will never be like that as the owner himself has always been about form over speed or reps.
 There’s no judging if I use a lower weight than I normally would if I’m not feeling it today.
-We’ve actually had the discussion of how anything outside the gym can effect how you do like how you slept last night or what you ate yesterday.
-He’s also understanding of the times if I want to push myself with a weight I’m not 100% sure I can handle in a WOD that I load the bar in a way I can quickly pull 10 or 20 pounds off if I need to which doesn’t happen that often, maybe 4 or 5 times in 5 years.
+We’ve actually had the discussion of how anything outside the gym can affect how you do like how you slept last night or what you ate yesterday.
+He’s also understanding of the times if I want to push myself with a weight I’m not 100% sure I can handle in a WOD that I load the bar in a way I can quickly pull 10 or 20 pounds off if I need to, which doesn’t happen that often, maybe 4 or 5 times in 5 years.

 We’ve slowly been building up our home gym gym stuff over the years, a pair of plates here, a set of dumbbells there.
 Maybe a kettle bell next.
 Some more mats when tractor supply has them on sale.
 95% of the stuff we have we’ll be able to use for the rest of our lives unless something catastrophic happens.

-Some of the stuff can be expensive to buy but ninety nine percent of it is stuff we’ll more than likely only have to buy once in our lifetime.
+Some things can be expensive to buy, but ninety-nine percent of it is stuff that more than likely we’ll only have to buy once in our lifetime.
 The rower might wear out or a bumper plate may need to replaced from a bad drop or something.
-No doubt we’ll have to replace sandbags at some point but that would be expected wear and tear to me.
-But for the most part the stuff is going to outlast us.
+No doubt we’ll have to replace sandbags at some point, but that would be expected wear and tear to me.
+But for the most part, the stuff is going to outlast us.
 We’ve been adding stuff over 5 years and will continue to pick up new toys as we think of them.
-We have to freedom to add anything we would like to add to our training so long as we can buy it and can make the space for it.
-We’re a bit limited by space but we can make the best of what’s there for us to use.
+We have the freedom to add anything we would like to add to our training, so long as we can buy it and can make the space for it.
+We are a bit limited by space, but we can make the best of what’s there for us to use.